waprin/waprin.github.io/_posts/2022-01-03-real-problems-web3-solves.md

 The idea here is that you could give keys to your friends and family, then if you lose your key, use your friends to "vouch" for you and move the account.

 The problem with multisig is that it pushes a lot of the UX complexity down to the user who's forced to setup all these private keys and manage them.
-With social recovery wallets, the logic to recover is moved "server-side", or to the blockchain.
+With social recovery wallets, similar multisig logic is moved to smart contracts on the blockchain.
 This lets recovery be more dynamic, where someone can have one simple wallet with a simple interface that lets them have full control over their funds.
-But they can dynamically assign friends and family as "guardians".
+But they can dynamically assign friends and family as "guardians" who can vote to reset the account to a new key.

-With social recover, instead of having to trust Google, you can choose who you trust, and instead say you trust a given set of friends and family.
-If you ever lose access to your private key, you told the network that if N of M vote to do so (where you pick the numbers N and M), then you can move your account to a new private key.
-You can also do this for transactions over a certain size, which if you do have cryptocurrencies, helps protect against theft.
+With social recovery, instead of having to trust Google, you can choose who you trust, and instead trust a given set of friends, family, and services.
+If you ever lose access to your private key, there is a smart contract encoded on the blockchain that syas that if some number of your guardians all agree (you pick the number) then you can move your account to a new private key.
+You can also do this to require approval from your friends before a certain amount of money moves out of your account, making theft significantly harder.

 Vitalik's expresses the importance of this better than I do in post: